How to Survive a Social Media Backlash

 Social Media Backlash

-Every year we see a whole host of epic fails from companies attempting to manage their online reputations.
-These problems have varied points of origin, from a post that is poorly timed and ignorant of current events, to a campaign that is oblivious to its own cultural insensitivity.
-What most social media backlashes have in common is that the responsible companies either responded too slowly or inappropriately
+Every year we see a host of epic fails from companies attempting to draw fans and attention on social media.
+These problems stem from a variety of reasons, from poorly timed posts to campaigns oblivious to their own cultural insensitivity, but what most social backlash events have in common is that the responsible companies either responded too slowly or inappropriately.

-You have to immediately and sincerely acknowledge your behavior and the impact it has had on those who have complained.
-An example of this being done poorly is when United Airlines forcibly removed a passenger from an overbooked flight.
-Video of the violent and upsetting incident spread across the internet like wildfire, and when United's CEO finally responded he stated: "I apologize for having to re-accomodate these passengers."
-This statement did not ring true for many observers and only hastened the backlash and accompanying drop in United's stock price.
+This was done poorly when United Airlines forcibly removed a passenger from an overbooked flight in 2017.
+Video of the violent and upsetting incident spread across the internet like wildfire, and when United's CEO finally responded he stated: "I apologize for having to re-accommodate these passengers."

 If you successfully move a problematic conversation offline, consider sharing a limited amount of detail with the larger community.
 For example, "We have reached out to 'Customer X' and are currently working to resolve their complaint.
 Thank you all for your concern, and we look forward to continuing to improve our customer service."